mike-lischke/antlr4-c3/readme.md

 # Abstract

-There have been quite a number of requests over the past years for getting support from ANTLR to create a code completion implementation, but so far that turned out as an isolated task with only custom solutions.
-This library aims to provide a common infrastructure for code completion implementations in a more general way, so that people can share their solutions and provide others with ideas to solve specific problems related to that.
+This library provides a common infrastructure for code completion implementations.
 The c3 engine implementation is based on an idea presented a while ago under [Universal Code Completion using ANTLR3](https://soft-gems.net/universal-code-completion-using-antlr3/).
 There a grammar was loaded into a memory structure so that it can be walked through with the current input to find a specific location (usually the caret position) and then collect all possible tokens and special rules, which then describe the possible set of code completion candidates for that position.
 With ANTLR4 we no longer need to load a grammar, because the grammar structure is now available as part of a parser (via the ATN - [Augmented Transition Network](https://en.wikipedia.org/wiki/Augmented_transition_network)).
 The ANTLR4 runtime even provides the [LL1Analyzer](https://github.com/antlr/antlr4/blob/master/runtime/Java/src/org/antlr/v4/runtime/atn/LL1Analyzer.java) class, which helps with retrieving follow sets for a given ATN state, but has a few shortcomings and is in general not easy to use.

 With the Code Completion Core implementation things become a lot easier.
 In the simplest setup you only give it a parser instance and a caret position and it will return the candidates for it.
 Still, a full code completion implementation requires some support code that we need to discuss first before we can come to the actual usage of the c3 engine.